 - Packed in a colorful blend of high-fiber veggies and fruits along with the tangy, creamy goodness of goat cheese for satisfying texture, rich flavor and even more nutrition.

-Naturally gluten-free and keto-friendly, our “Collard Green Salad with Sweet Balsamic Vinaigrette,” is delightfully crispy, refreshing and downright crave-worthy.
+Naturally gluten-free and low in net carbs, our “Collard Green Salad with Sweet Balsamic Vinaigrette,” is delightfully crispy, refreshing and downright crave-worthy.
 You’ll never look at raw collards the same again!

 THE BALANCING ACT